Issues - Analytics

 Release status

-Issues Analytics is in Early Access and available only for Snyk Enterprise plans.
+Issues Analytics is in Early Access and available only with Enterprise plans.

 Issues Analytics takes an opinionated approach, focusing teams on a relatively recent view of the most important metrics available for critical and high-severity issues in a 90-day lookback period.
 These static filters are displayed at the top of the page.